 But you find them not only there, but also with our brethren in Rock and Metal.
 Perhaps not as deadly, but for sure very capable to shed skins and change color at a moment’s notice.

 Paradise Lost is one of them for sure with their newest concoction Medusa.
 Jumping styles like the chameleon does colors.
 We saw them wallow down Gothic Metal lane – as in Draconian Times (1995) or experimenting with electro-pop, synthie madness on Host (1999) and Believe in Nothing (2001).
 One would think Depeche Mode just whelped a twin on those two – with a taste of A-ha.
 Loki help me.

-Not much of clear voice anymore, even if the band left some for the listener to behold.
+Not much of clear voice anymore exists on this newest record.
+Even if the band left some for the listener to behold.
 And there is a return to the style in Medusa – the title track.
-Yet Nick Holmes’ ever-present croaks, the heavy riffing and the crisp, short solos really provide the backbone of this record.
+Yet Nick Holmes‘ ever-present croaks, the heavy riffing and the crisp, short solos really provide the backbone of this record.
 And it really takes Holmes to stretch lyrics like so much blackened bubble-gum – one of the trademarks of Paradise Lost.

 So finally, Medusa is a record that gains some serious power as the track list advances.
 Usually it is the other way around, but hey – no problem with me.
 Paradise Lost again managed to improve their game over the last record.
 Whilst a bit chewy at times, the astute growls and well constructed clear voice contributions sit well with the guitars and the – at times – otherworldly drum work.
 If only they could have infused the same level of energy into the first part of the album, this would be a killer.
 Alas, it was not to be.
 But Medusa still is one of their best records they ever made.
 Chameleon style, of course.

 Now I am looking forward to the newest of their nemesis My Dying Bride.
 Can they blow Paradise Lost’ latest out of the water?
 Time will tell.